This page, as it stood in August 21, is available, translated by a human, into Italian, by Ahsan.

 Using them, you can concentrate on programming alone.
 Or you can concentrate on the electronics side... messing with "hooking things up" (to the microprocessor).
 Or both!

 There are, of course, other candidates.
-But I would suggest that you look at these two very carefully.
+But I would suggest that you look at the Pi and the Arduino very carefully.
 I doubt you need to look further.

-And PLEASE: understand that these two platforms are only superficially similar.
-They are both "good for things"... but very DIFFERENT things.
+PLEASE: understand that these platforms are only superficially similar.
+They are all "good for things"... but very DIFFERENT things.

 This page began life to consolidate many posts I had made to places like Facebook (though usually more technical forums) prior to the end of 2013.